 In demonstrating your circuit to the TA, you must show reasonably distortion-free sine wave generation from 100 Hz to 10 kHz.
 Distortion must be reduced by proper selection of passive components in the triangle wave oscillator.
-To establish a quantitative measure of the distortion of the sine wave, use an oscilloscope to capture the signal when your generator frequency is about 1 kHz.
-Use a sampling rate of at least 100 kHz and try to adjust for as near to ten cycles of the waveform on screen as practicable.
+To establish a quantitative measure of the distortion of the sine wave, you may use either the spectrum analyzer software with the Bode plotter box or use an oscilloscope to capture the signal when your generator frequency is about 1 kHz.
+If you use the scope, use a sampling rate of at least 100 kHz and try to adjust for as near to ten cycles of the waveform on screen as practicable.
 Fill the vertical scale as fully as possible without clipping.
-Capture the data on a flash drive and process it in EXCEL and use it or another package to calculate the FFT.
-From the peaks in that transform calculate the ratios of the second through fourth harmonics to the fundamental.
-To meet the requirements of the lab, the amplitudes of the second and third harmonics must be at least 23 DB below the fundamental.
+Capture the data on a flash drive and process it in EXCEL and use it or another package to calculate the DFT.
+From the peaks in the measured spectrum calculate the ratios of the lab, the amplitudes of the second and third harmonics must be at least 23 DB below the fundamental.
 Also capture the square and triangle outputs of your circuit at 1 KHz.
 In your report, overlay them with the sine wave data all on the same time axis.
 As in lab 1, the TA will give you an electronic signature to include on your graph when you demonstrate your triangle and square wave outputs to him.